Red-Luci4/video-stripe-generator/README.md

 ```

 - [Command] is the path to the shell script file
-- 1st argument is the path to the video file (Remember to use quotes of the name contains spaces)
+- 1st argument is the path to the video file (ATTENTION - If the name contains spaces wrap in double quots and dont use '\' to escape space)